hpe-dev-incubator/hpe-dev-portal/content/blog/llm-agentic-tool-mesh-harnessing-agent-services-and-multi-agent-ai-for-next-level-gen-ai.md

 * **Making decisions**: Based on the perceived information, agents decide on the best course of action.
 * **Acting on decisions**: Agents execute actions to achieve specific objectives.

-These agents can operate independently or interact with one another to optimize their collective performance, depending on the complexity of the task.
+These agents can operate independently or interact with one another to optimize their collective performance depending on the complexity of the task.
 In fact, multi-agent AI involves coordinating multiple agents, each specialized in a specific domain or function, to collaborate and achieve a common goal.
 These agents handle:

 * **Task division**: Dividing complex tasks into manageable parts.